Datum: 17. März 2016

 The workshop is dedicated to conversations around recommendations for a possible Europe wide CCI strategy, proposing ways to improve overall coherence of policies for this field at different governance level and the interaction with the existing European policy framework (e.g. Horizon 2020, Creative Europe, COSME, structural funds).
 The Austrian Institute for SME Research in cooperation with VVA Europe will present preliminary results of the study and lead through the day.
 In order to benefit fully from the expertise and experience of participants, most of the workshop will be devoted to in-depth discussions either in small groups or in plenary.

 Please register until Friday, March 11th, 2016 for this workshop here!
 Please be aware that the number of participants is limited and the registration will be accepted on a first come, first serve basis.
 The participation is free of charge.
 The workshop language will be English.
-If you have any further questions, please do not hesitate to send an e-mail to [email protected]!
+If you have any further questions, please do not hesitate to send an e-mail to [email protected]at!